tonkeeper/ton-api-swift/Packages/ton-api/docs/GaslessAPI.md

-Estimates the cost of the given messages and returns a payload to sign.
+Estimates the cost of the given messages and returns a payload to sign

 ### Example
 ```swift